chtoucas/Narvalo.NET/docs/Guidelines.md

 - Consider using regions or partial classes to organize code.
 - Consider separating System imports from the others.
 - Source lines should not exceed 120 characters.
+- Avoid named parameters.

+Naming:

 - Consider adding the "Base" suffix to all abstract classes.
+- Consider not adding an internal access modifier to members of an internal class.
 - Consider adding an "Internal" suffix to the names of internal methods in a non-internal class with "Internal".
-- Consider adding an "Internal" prefix to the names of internal properties, static fields and constants in a non-internal class.
+- Consider adding an "Internal" prefix to the names of internal static fields and constants in a non-internal class.
-- Avoid named parameters.
+- For concrete helper classes try to find a more useful suffix than "Helper" or "Utility" or use a verb.
+Examples: "Require", "ParseTo", StringManip"...
+  If not, use "Helper" for concrete classes and "Utility" for static classes.

 ### Tasks